thinkty/source-chat/README.md

 You can easily connect other chat platforms by adding your own platform adapters to handle receiving and sending messages.

 ## System Layout
-Source Chat can be divided into two parts:
+Source Chat can be divided into three parts:

 ### Editor
 The editor segment handles the interaction between the [Dialogflow Editor](https://github.com/thinkty/dialogflow-editor) and Source Chat server instance.